webdriverio/webdriverio/docs/Retry.md

 title: Retry Flaky Tests
 ---

-You can rerun certain tests with the WebdriverIO testrunner that turn out to be unstable due to e.g. flaky network or race conditions.
-However it is not recommended to just increase the rerun rate if tests become unstable.
+You can rerun certain tests with the WebdriverIO testrunner that turn out to be unstable due to things like a flaky network or race conditions.
+(However, it is not recommended to simply increase the rerun rate if tests become unstable!)

-## Rerun suites in MochaJS
+## Rerun suites in Mocha

-Since version 3 of MochaJS you can rerun whole test suites (everything inside an `describe` block).
+Since version 3 of Mocha, you can rerun whole test suites (everything inside an `describe` block).
 If you use Mocha you should favor this retry mechanism instead of the WebdriverIO implementation that only allows you to rerun certain test blocks (everything within an `it` block).

-Here is an example how to rerun a whole suite in MochaJS:
+Here is an example how to rerun a whole suite in Mocha:

 ```js
 describe('retries', function() {